FreeCAD/FreeCAD-documentation/wiki/Mouse_navigation.md

 |Tilt_view_gesture_text=Rotate the imaginary line formed by two touch points.

 On v0.18 this method is disabled by default.
-To enable, go to {{MenuCommand|Edit → Preferences → Display}}, and untick "Disable touchscreen tilt gesture" checkbox.
+To enable, go to **Edit → Preferences → Display**, and untick "Disable touchscreen tilt gesture" checkbox.
 }}

-### Maya-Gesture Navigation {#maya_gesture_navigation}
+### Maya-Gesture Navigation

 In Maya-Gesture Navigation, panning, zooming, and rotating the view require the **Alt** key together with a mouse button; therefore, a three-button mouse is required.
 It\'s also possible to use gestures as this mode was developed over the [Gesture Navigation](#Gesture_Navigation.md) mode. {{MayaGesture Navigation
 |Select_name=Select